 The five federal service academies are, first and foremost, leadership institutions tasked with providing their parent services with the highest quality junior officers.
-These young men and women represent the “best of the best” and receive a nationally ranked education and world-renowned training opportunity to establish the very foundation of the officer corps.
-Both the academic and athletic portions of the academy experience contribute to their growth as sound and knowledgeable leaders of character and integrity.
-It is clear that the academies invest heavily into the creation of young cadets and midshipmen as leaders because they cast the dye for the uniform cloth that represents each service.
-Given the emphasis placed on leadership at the academies, it is logical to assume that Greystone would also invest much time and energy in leadership training so that our students enter the academies as proven, experienced and capable leaders of character.
+These young men and women represent the "best of the best" and receive a nationally ranked education and world-renowned training opportunity to establish the very foundation of their service officer corps.
+The academic and athletic portions of the academy experience contribute to their growth as sound and knowledgeable leaders of character and integrity.
+The academies invest heavily in creating young cadets and midshipmen as leaders because they cast the dye for the uniform cloth representing each service.
+Given the emphasis placed on leadership development at the academies, it is logical to assume that Greystone would also invest much time and energy in leadership development and training so that our students enter the academies as proven, experienced, and capable leaders of character.

 |Lieutenant General Dave Palmer, USA (Ret.), Former Superintendent of West Point and Distinguished Graduate from the Class of 1956 - "Character is your destiny".|

-To accomplish this goal of leadership development, Greystone requested guidance and assistance from the academies to establish a Professional Development program that consists of a Character Development course, Leadership Training course, Klocko Leadership Lecture Series, Hatchett Character Development Series, participation in Adventuring Crew (high adventure scouting), Toastmasters (public speaking and communication skills improvement) as well as involvement in community service.
-The intent of the Professional Development program is to establish a foundational platform from which students will enter the academies knowing what was expected of them and set the example for their classmates to follow.
-Greystone developed the Character Development and Leadership Training programs from course material received from West Point, Naval Academy and Air Force Academy Ethics, Leadership and Law courses as well as their Honor programs.
-Through the Greystone Professional Development Program, students are introduced to the fundamentals of leadership, ethics and morality - and then given the opportunity to work with what they learn as leaders.
+To accomplish this goal of leadership development, Greystone requested guidance from the academies to establish a Professional Development program consisting of a Character Development course, Leadership Training course, Leadership Lecture Series, Character Development Lecture Series, Time Management training, and Effective Communications training (public speaking and communication skills improvement).
+The Greystone Professional Development program intends to establish a baseline platform.
+Greystone developed the Character Development and Leadership Training programs from course material received from West Point, Naval Academy, and Air Force Academy Ethics, Leadership and Law courses, and their Honor and Conduct programs.
+Through the Greystone Professional Development Program, students are introduced to the fundamentals of leadership, ethics, and morality - and then allowed to utilize the leadership skills they will learn.

 |Character is the foundation upon which we must build to win respect.
 Just as no building can be erected on a weak foundation, so no lasting reputation worthy of respect can be built on a weak character.